-Moral of the story: You do not need hot water to activate the yeast.
+- Don’t kill the yeast.
+You don’t need hot water to activate the yeast.
 What you want is warm water.
 I usually just let my faucet run hot for 10 seconds or so, then measure out the amount needed and do the “touch test”.
 If you’re new to yeast – or cooking in general – a cheap kitchen thermometer is also a great way to guarantee your water is at the correct temperature.

 These two types of dry yeast can be used interchangeably – but there are some limitations.
 Bread Machine Yeast is faster-rising and is specially formulated to be used for bread machines; its texture is finely granulated to hydrate easily when combined with flour.
 Active Dry Yeast may also be used in bread machines, but the results may not be as consistent.
 When it comes to rapid-rise yeast, the real advantage is the rising time is half that of the Active Dry – and it only needs one rising.
 Some experts believe you sacrifice flavor and texture by speeding up the rising process (as the yeast does not have time to develop its flavor), but I am a huge fan.
 Rapid-Rise Yeast is also more potent than Active Dry Yeast, meaning it can be mixed in with your dry ingredients directly.
 In this recipe I use rapid-rise yeast.

-The real beauty of stuffed pretzels is you have complete control on what goes in them.
-I am constantly dreaming up new filling ideas!
-For this recipe I chose to stuff the soft chewy pretzels with mozzarella, parmesan, and rosemary.
-It’s very important to use fresh rosemary here as the dried variety won’t add the same flavor to the dough.
+These soft and chewy pretzels are stuffed with mozzarella, parmesan, and rosemary.
+It’s very important to use fresh rosemary, as the dried variety won’t add the same flavor to the dough.
 If you can’t find fresh rosemary, I would suggest leaving it out.
-I tested this recipe with dried rosemary and all I can say is blech It just doesn’t do these pretzels justice.

-1) Combine the mozzarella and parmesan in a small bowl, then pop it in the freezer for 20 minutes.
-This freezing trick helps the cheese melt slowly.
-Slow melting cheese = less cheese leakage during the baking process.
+- Combine the two cheeses in a bowl, then place the bowl in the freezer for 20 minutes.
+This trick helps the cheese melt slowly.
+Slow melting cheese equals less cheese leakage during the baking process.

-2) Resist the temptation to overstuff your pretzels.
+- Resist the temptation to overstuff your pretzels.
 I know this is hard to resist!
-I am constantly fighting the urge to overfill them.
+I’m constantly fighting the urge m.
 But overstuffed pretzels will burst while baking.
 And once they burst the cheese will leak out.
 Womp womp.

 If your cheese does happen to leak out of a few pretzels, it’s not the end of the world.
 I usually just fork it up and drizzle it on top of the pretzel.
-Improvising with hot gooey cheese isn’t the worst way to spend a few minutes 😉
+Improvising with hot gooey cheese isn’t the worst way to spend a few minutes, ya know?